You're invited to a Special Fundraiser benefiting the Arts Education programs of the LPCA.

-Come join Pink Martini with lead singer China Forbes for a lively evening of song from their new album 'Je dis oui!' as well as old favorites from past albums.
+Come join Pink Martini with lead singer China Forbes and special guest Ari Shapiro for a lively evening of song.
 Don't forget to bring your dancing shoes!

 Pink Martini's "little orchestra" draws inspiration from the romantic Hollywood musicals of the 1940s and '50s and crosses genres to make an eclectic, modern sound.
 Their arrangements of Latin music, jazz, cabaret and cinema scores come together in a sound that defies categorization but is guaranteed to get the audience up out of their seats and dancing in the aisles.
-This concert will include popular favorites from the band's 23 year career as well as songs from their latest release, Je dis oui!, taking the audience on a musical trip around the world from France to Iran, Armenia to South Africa and more.
+This concert will include popular favorites from the band's 25 year career, taking the audience on a musical trip around the world from France to Iran, Armenia to South Africa and more.

 About Pink Martini